 Hercules Electric Vehicles says that the Hercules Alpha is an all-electric ‘sport’ pickup truck, which indicates that the company plans to release it as an eco-friendly performance model like GM introduced the GMC Hummer EV pickup.

-In two-three years, the electric pickup truck market will be flush with options, and Nissan doesn’t intend to lag behind the competition.
-The company doesn’t have an indigenous rival for this race yet, but it could launch a Nissan Titan electric pickup based on the Hercules Alpha, as per a report on bloomberg.com.
+In 2-3 years, the electric pickup truck market will be flush with options, and Nissan doesn’t intend to lag behind the competition.
+The company doesn’t have an indigenous rival for this race yet, but it could launch a Nissan Titan electric pickup based on the Hercules Alpha, as per a report on bloomberg.com from November 2020.